Diamond Research Scholars

 Diamond Research Scholars receive a $4000 stipend for the 10 week summer program.

 Information for faculty mentors can be found here.
-All applicants should share this information with proposed mentors and recommenders.
+All applicants should share this information with proposed mentors.

 How To Apply